 Dynamic and unpredictable, contemporary strategies have gone into the melting pot, especially in the last decades, therefore the complexity and discontinuity of changes dominate the background against which companies develop in present days.
 This is the result of the new and often cross-correlated trends and phenomena that came out to challenge companies in this third millennium.
-There are some things that must be considered: the globalization tendency of the market, accelerated internationalization and globalization economies, suggest the emergence which interconnected economy in progress in a boundless world, the importance of technical and technological changes, the information outbreak, the intensification of international competition together with the shifting of emphasis from price factors upon technical quality factors, the diversification and gradation of requests together with "the personalization of commodities", limited resources and requirements regarding environment protection and ecologic equilibrium, high costs and mobility of capitals, and so on.
+There are some things that must be considered: the globalization tendency of the market, globalization internationalization and accelerated of which the emergence economies, suggest of an interconnected economy in progress in a boundless world, the importance of technical and technological changes, the information outbreak, the intensification of international competition together with the shifting of emphasis from price factors upon technical quality factors, the diversification and gradation of requests together with "the personalization of commodities", limited resources and requirements regarding environment protection and ecologic equilibrium, high costs and mobility of capitals, and so on.
 Such changes as those mentioned above do not only generate problems but also have the ability, on the other hand, to break the ground for companies and managers who are creative and flexible enough when conceiving strategies.